September 15, 2015

 Winter Recess is the time between the Christmas and New Year’s holidays when university departments are encouraged to suspend operations if possible.
 Departments are presumed closed unless due to business necessity the managers responsible for the department (in most cases, the dean or associate senior vice president or above) decide to stay open.
 The decision to stay open during Winter Recess should be made and announced well in advance.

-For all staff, Winter Recess hours are posted in Workday on December 15 each year.
+For all staff, Winter Recess hours are posted in Workday in December each year.
 Hourly employees may use winter recess once available in their respective timekeeping system.